Background

 Security by design

-Policymakers and the private sector should ensure that organizations effectively protect against unauthorized access to or misuse of consumers’ personally identifiable information (PII).
-This includes synthetic PII, which is created from other data.
+Policymakers and the private sector should ensure that organizations effectively protect against unauthorized access to or misuse of personal information.
+This includes synthetic personal information, which is created from other data.

 Security controls should be embedded into products and services.
-Required security protections should be proportionate to the risks posed by the disclosure of PII.
+Required security protections should be proportionate to the risks posed by the disclosure of personal information.

-Organizations should appropriately secure PII by default.
+Organizations should appropriately secure personal information by default.
 This includes:

-- only collecting PII that is necessary to make the product or service work;
+- only collecting personal information that is necessary to make the product or service work,

-- securely disposing of PII immediately after its intended use.
+- securely disposing of personal information immediately after its intended use.

 Organizations should document steps taken to protect consumers against the risks of reidentification of data that have been deidentified or otherwise masked.